 | Colour | Pale golden-brown | Very pale yellow to clear |

-| Preparation time (soak) | 8–10 hours overnight | 8–10 hours overnight |
+| Soak time | 8–10 hours overnight | 8–10 hours overnight |

-| Preparation time (boil) | 3–5 minutes | 3–5 minutes |
+| Boil time | 3–5 minutes | 3–5 minutes |

-| Best additions | Lemon juice, black salt | Lemon juice, honey (optional) |
+| Good to add | Lemon juice, black salt | Lemon juice, a little honey |

 Key Benefits of Cumin Water

-💉 Blood Sugar Modulation
+💉 May Support Blood Sugar

-🛡️ Antimicrobial Properties
+🛡️ Natural Antimicrobial Properties

 Key Benefits of Fennel Water